awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – 0
 + **Data Type** – String

-This option specifies whether the driver uses the DbUser value from the SAML assertion or the value that is specified in the DbUser connection property in the connection URL\.
+This option specifies whether the driver uses the `DbUser` value from the SAML assertion or the value that is specified in the `DbUser` connection property in the connection URL\.

 This parameter is optional\.

 **1**
-The driver uses the DbUser value from the SAML assertion\.
+The driver uses the `DbUser` value from the SAML assertion\.
-If the SAML assertion does not specify a DbUser, the driver uses the value specified in the DbUser connection property\.
-If the connection property also does not specify a value, the driver uses the value specified in the connection profile\.
+If the SAML assertion doesn't specify a value for `DBUser`, the driver uses the value specified in the `DBUser` connection property\.
+If the connection property also doesn't specify a value, the driver uses the value specified in the connection profile\.

 **0**
-The driver uses the DbUser value specified in the DbUser connection property\.
+The driver uses the `DBUser` value specified in the `DBUser` connection property\.
-If the DbUser connection property does not specify a value, the driver uses the value specified in the connection profile\.
-If the connection profile also does not specify a value, the driver uses the value from the SAML assertion\.
+If the `DBUser` connection property doesn't specify a value, the driver uses the value specified in the connection profile\.
+If the connection profile also doesn't specify a value, the driver uses the value from the SAML assertion\.

 ## App\_ID<a name="jdbc20-app-id-option"></a>
 + **Default Value** – None